xwax/xwax.github.io/docs/relative_timecode.md

 },
 ```

-Now [[build_xwax_from_source|compile xwax from this modified code]].
-Once you have done this the new relative timecode definition will be available to select using the ''-t'' [[writing_your_start-up_command|start up flag]] as you would with any of the default timecodes. i.e. ''-t serato_rel''
+Now [compile xwax from this modified code](build_xwax_from_source).
+Once you have done this the new relative timecode definition will be available to select using the ''-t'' [start up flag](writing_your_start-up_command) as you would with any of the default timecodes. i.e. ''-t serato_rel''

 If you specify more that one timecode with the ''-t'' flag then can switch between the specified timecodes by pressing ''Ctrl-F3'' for deck A, ''Ctrl-F7'' for deck B or ''Ctrl-F11'' for deck C.